 Yes, these are some insightful observations and excellent questions.
 As requested, here are some of my thoughts,

 All the Gospels are unique and distinct.
 The Gospel of Matthew covers 5 major teachings of Christ in His ministry and uses a number Old Testament scriptures to prove Jesus to be the Christ.
-Mark is brief, but comprehensive and divinely precise in presenting Jesus’ personal devotions and the great influence of Christ’s ministry.
+Mark is brief, but comprehensive and divinely precise in presenting Jesus’s personal devotions and the great influence of Christ’s ministry.
 Luke is very unique from these.
-Luke focuses and records the last year of Jesus’ ministry in detail while Jesus traveled from Galilee to Judea, and you can find that last year in Luke from chapters 9–19.
+Luke focuses and records the last year of Jesus’s ministry in detail while Jesus traveled from Galilee to Judea, and you can find that last year in Luke from chapters 9–19.